pallets-eco/flask-sqlalchemy/CONTRIBUTING.rst

 11. After seeing that the "publish-pypi" workflow succeeds, merge the PR.
 Then publish the draft release, and close the milestone.

-12. If this was a fix release, merge it into main now that the PR is merged.
+12. If this was a fix release, merge the release branch (A.B.x) into main.

     .. code-block:: text